Confronting toxic othering exercise

-[Note: This exercise is an example of how to employ critical Hydra theory (CHT) discussed elsewhere on this blog.
-For additional context the reader is invited to explore other posts on this blog.]
+[Note: This exercise is an example of how to employ critical Hydra theory (CHT).
+For additional context the reader is invited to explore various other posts on this blog.]

 This exercise builds on the insights and methodologies of Critical Race Theory (CRT).
 The purpose of this exercise is to generate examples of how toxic othering has been confronted at all levels, local, national, and global.
 One of the most important wisdom‘s from CRT is that we must interrogate the history of racism and how racist ideologies have been entrenched into laws, policies, norms, and general expectations of behavior.
 In CRT there is a specific emphasis on examining systemic and legally buttressed racism, partly represented by what sociologists have long called ‘institutional racism.’

 In the application of critical Hydra theory (CHT) we use exactly the same logic paying attention to all the other privileging forces; all heads of the Hydra are the products of toxic othering where those in power have normalized and in many instances formalized the marginalization of those groups being othered.
 This exercise employs the methodologies and insights of critical race theory to apply to all of the remaining privileging forces.

 One intended outcome of this exercise is that those participating will be energized discovering and detailing progress made.
 One critical question is whether the gains represented by new or changed laws and policies made relative to one privileging force be used to explore similar changes relative to other privileging forces.
 In any case, a deep awareness of how these forces have been woven into the fabric of the culture is very important.

 Step one: Examples of confronting toxic othering